Dizeus/nets/README.md

 ## Support and Contribution🙌
 If you encounter any issues or have suggestions for improvements, please feel free to create a new issue.
 Contributions to enhance the project are always welcome.
 Fork the repository, make your changes, and submit a pull request.

-## License
-This project is open-source and available under the MIT License.
-For more details, please see the LICENSE file.

 ***
 Thank you for using our Nets application.